The He II Theory Preserving the Symmetry of the Initial Hamiltonian of the System: Diagonalization of the Full Hamiltonian of the System

-At this point it is important to note that in our reasoning we did not have to impose restrictions of the type $N - \left\langle {\hat n_0 } \right\rangle _0 \ll N$ on the wave functions (as a rule, these restrictions are used by the authors when considering the He II system \cite{8,9}).
+At the same time it is important to note that for the realistic interatomic potential $V_q$ we have $\left\langle {\hat n_0 } \right\rangle _0 \ll N$, which leads to a considerable difference in the dispersion estimates in the suggested theory and the Bogoliubov approach.
+At this point it is important to note that in our reasoning we did not have to impose restrictions of the type~(\ref{eq:condCastin}) on the WFs (as a rule, these restrictions are used by the authors when considering the He II system \cite{2,8,9}).
 This, apparently, makes possible the in fact first-principle calculation of the spectrum with a realistic interatomic potential.

-Thus, analysis indicates a significant difference of the calculated physical quantities that define the limits of applicability of c-numbers in physical theories.